FREQUENTLY ASKED QUESTIONS

 The Water Filtration Plant building footprint of approximately 34,000 square feet (sf) equates to a smaller range of hangar footprints typical on the airport property.
 Larger flight operations/hangar facilities at the airport range from approximately 60,000 sf to more than 154,000 sf.
 Smaller airport structures and hangars range from approximately 10,000 sf to 60,000 sf.
 Golf course clubhouses, religious institutions and educational facilities can be found in a wide range of footprints along the Purchase Street corridor, ranging from approximately 8,000 sf to 30,000 sf.
 Single-family homes represent a wide diversity of footprints from approximately 2,500 sf to 10,000 sf and larger.
 The proposed Water Filtration Plant building consists of an above-ground area comprising a main floor and partial second levels.
 A significant portion of the plant’s process area is below ground level, in some areas up to two stories down.

-The cost of building the plant will be funded principally through bonds issued by WJWW’s member municipalities and, to the extent available, grants.
+The cost of building the plant will be funded principally through bonds issued by WJWW’s member municipalities and, to the extent available, grants and subsidized loans.
 Bond debt service is expected to be supported through the water rates paid by WJWW consumers.
 On Dec.
 12, 2023, WJWW was awarded a $30 million grant through the New York State Intermunicipal Grant Program, funded by the Environmental Bond Act, toward construction of the plant.

 On May 26, 2023, the New York City Department of Environmental Protection (NYC DEP) issued approval of WJWW’s Stormwater Pollution Prevention Plan.
 The NYC DEP approval demonstrates WJWW compliance with strict NYC DEP rules and regulations for the protection of Kensico Reservoir/Rye Lake and its watershed, and that the construction of the filtration plant at the Airport site will have no stormwater impact on downstream properties.
 Kensico Reservoir/Rye Lake is a water source for WJWW, and as such, WJWW is keenly aware of the necessity of protecting the Kensico Reservoir Watershed.
 WJWW currently has water treatment facilities and other facilities on the Kensico Reservoir Watershed, and we have operated within the Watershed, without incident, for 75 years.
 To view the NYC DEP Stormwater Pollution Prevention Plan Determination, click here.